E-r-1-c/networking-labs/04-network-security/01-acl-traffic-filtering/README.md

 ## Overview

-This lab demonstrates how standard and extended IPv4 access control lists control traffic between multiple client networks and a protected server network.
+This lab shows how standard and extended IPv4 ACLs control traffic between networks and services.

-HR, IT, and Guest devices connect through separate VLANs.
-R1 provides inter-VLAN routing and connects the client networks to a server running HTTP, HTTPS, and FTP services.

-A standard ACL prevents Guest devices from reaching the HR network.
-An extended ACL allows each client network to access only the approved services on the server.
+A router connects HR, IT, Guest, and Server networks.
+A standard ACL blocks Guest traffic from reaching HR, while an extended ACL controls which HTTP, HTTPS, FTP, and ICMP traffic each client network can send to the server.

 ---